silladgey/good-image-terminal/docs/README.md

 - [Pillow](https://python-pillow.org/) - for image processing
 - [Pyodide](https://pyodide.org) - to run Python in the browser and for in-browser file management
+- [Webcolors](https://pypi.org/project/webcolors/) - used to parse hex and CSS named colors

 ## FAQ